burner972021/burner972021/README.md

 -->
 JC1 student from HCI.
 Interested in Maths, Science Research & Gamedev.

-Currently I do cybersecurity, computing, & art.
-Pleeeeaaaaasseeeee give me an internship ^^
+Currently I do Cybersecurity, Computing, & Art.
+Looking for an internship 💔💔💔

 [Link](CV.pdf) to my resume